top of page

 Source: National Human Genome Research Institute and Science 13 Apr 2007:Vol. 316, Issue 5822, pp. 222-234

-NHPs are also anatomically and neurologically similar to humans than rodents (Nature Reviews Neuroscience,15:655–669 (2014)).
-Based on this similarity, the same methods can be used for drug administration and diagnostics, including a neurological functional test that employs emotional reads-out (e.g. pain scores).
+NHPs are anatomically and neurologically similar to humans than rodents (Nature Reviews Neuroscience,15:655–669 (2014)).
+Clinical methods can be used for drug administration and clinical protocols for diagnostics, including MRI-based brain activation.

 Primate Anatomic Similarity